acdh-oeaw/vicav-content/README.md

 ### Converting contributions to TEI

-See the README document in the `contributions` directory.
+See the Stephan README document in the `contributions` directory.

 ## Technical Tools
 ### XSLT Scripts